 Maria Rigoli is the principal and founder of Rigoli Lawyers which is a specialist law practice accredited by the Law Institute of Victoria.
-Maria has over 23 years experience as a lawyer and her specialty areas are complex family law property disputes, business, superannuation death benefits and inheritance disputes.
+Maria has over 23 years of experience as a lawyer and her specialty areas are complex family law property disputes, business, superannuation death benefits, and inheritance disputes.
 Maria is also an Accredited Family Law Specialist and a barrister and solicitor of the Supreme Court of Victoria and High Court of Australia and is also an expert author.

 We have five lawyers with experience in many areas including commercial law, criminal law, deceased estates, family law, business law and all court matters.

 You can also get your legal guide from www.rigolilawyers.com.au